-In respect to the components granted in 2019, around 96% of the employees received variable remuneration up to 15% of their fixed remuneration granted for the same period, and there was no situation where the above-mentioned ceillings were exceeded.
+Regarding the components granted in 2020, around 19% of the employees (which are not part of the identified staff) received variable remuneration too, and 84% from these received a variable remuneration up to 15% of their fixed remuneration granted for the same period.
+There were no situations where the above-mentioned ceillings were exceeded.

-Variable remuneration awarded to an Identified Staff member will be for maximum 60% unconditional and for minimum 40% deferred over a period of three years.
+When the granting conditions are fulfilled, variable remuneration awarded on performance criteria to an Identified Staff member will be for maximum 60% unconditional and for minimum 40% deferred over a period of three years.
 If in a given year an Identified Staff member is awarded a total variable remuneration of more than EUR 300,000 (or equivalent) - gross, 40% will be unconditional and 60% deferred.

-The Bank has established a Long Term Incentive Plan (the Plan) which sets for the rules and conditions for the establishment, grant, vesting and retention with respect to the Phantom Shares that will be granted to Identified Staff that receive (un)conditional variable remuneration.
-The Plan is in line with the rule that at least 50% of (un)conditional variable remuneration is granted in the form of financial instruments.
+The Bank has established a Long Term Incentive Plan (the Plan) which sets for the rules and conditions for the establishment, grant, vesting and retention with respect to the Phantom Shares that will be granted to Identified Staff that receive (un)conditional variable remuneration, based on the performance The Plan is in line with the rule that at least 50% of (un)conditional variable remuneration is granted in the form of financial instruments.